Setting up an active-passive Gitlab instance

 According to our statistics, there are some requirements for Gitlab hosting

 • CPU: Gitlab is not a CPU-bound application, as the peak CPU time is during the merge request only.
-But you may not use the oversold CPU instances, as the high performance network adapter requires better specs.
+But you may not use the oversold CPU instances, as the network adapter requires better CPU specs.

-• Memory: Gitlab requires memories at a range of 8GB and 128GB, besides the application memory, the operating system may cache the file into memory pages.
+• Memory: Gitlab requires memories at a range of 8GB and 128GB.
+Besides the application memory, the operating system may cache the git repository files into memory pages.

-• Networking: Gitlab requires high performance I/O during the code pull and push
+• Networking: Gitlab requires high I/O speed during the code pull and push

 • Without LFS: When the Git LFS was not enabled or the traffic was redirected to third party S3 storages, we observed 5Gb/s peak traffics during the pipeline builds.

-• With LFS: If the LFS storage is proxied or hosted by a Gitlab instance, we found a 10Gb/s card is required.
+• With LFS: If the LFS storage is proxied or hosted by a Gitlab instance, a 10Gb/s card is required.

-• Local storage: Gitlab requires high performance storage while differing the code, the cloud SSD disk is recommended.
+• Local storage: Gitlab requires high performance storage during the merge request, the cloud SSD disk is recommended.

 In summary, I’d recommend deploying on an instance that has 4U/32G or 8U/64G machine with large local cloud SSD disks.